Scalingo/documentation/README.md

 __Blockquotes__ should be **only used for quotes**.
 If you'd like to incorporate a useful note please use

+Do not put `categories`, `category` or `permalink` in the Front Matter, everything is handled by the jekyll-dirname-generator plugin.

 ## Do's

 If you want to write a useful note: